tphuc/tkinter_tsp/README.md

       self.y = latitude
       self.x = longtitude
 ```
-#The algorithm choice must return the list of Node object
+-The algorithm choice take a list of Node as argument and must return a list of Node object
 # Usage
 ```python
 from RouteVisualizer import *